 Videos are a great way to help children fully engage with social emotional learning.
-SEL Videos are one of the best ways to demonstrate emotions and help children connect with why social emotional skills are important.
+SEL Videos are one of the best ways to demonstrate emotions and help elementary school-aged children connect with why social emotional skills are important.

 Ok, so talking trees might not be real, but the situations the children in these videos find themselves in will be completely relatable to your kiddos.
-Help kids learn about life by seeing that other people are struggling with the same lessons they are.
+Help children learn about life by seeing that other people are struggling with the same lessons they are.
 The talking trees help children understand their own motivations and guide them in how to choose to do the right thing for the right reason.
 Tall order?
 Sure.
 But these trees are pretty amazing.

 Learning to control your impulses and self-manage is a critical social emotional lesson for kids.
 In this video, two siblings keep finding themselves at risk of hurting themselves or hurting someone else with hasty actions and unkind words.
 Our loving Mulberry Tree helps the kids learn the essential SEL lesson to think BEFORE you act.
 She plants the seed to ask "What if?" and consider how actions cause consequences.
-The children learn valuable SEL lessons about having empathy, acting with responsibility, and taking care of your own safety and well being.
+The children learn valuable social emotional lessons about having empathy, acting with responsibility, and taking care of your own safety and well being.

-This SEL video weaves together a number of critical social emotional lessons including teachings on honesty, conscience, forgiveness, and growth mindset.
+This social emotional learning video weaves together a number of critical social emotional lessons including teachings on honesty, conscience, forgiveness, and growth mindset.
 A boy sneaks off with his game player even though mom told him not to.
 A wise old Oak Tree helps him realize that what he's doing is dishonest, even if he doesn't get caught.
 He learns the essential SEL lesson that your body and your mind give you signals to help you know whether an action is right or wrong.
 The boy learns, "Oh no!
 I have a conscience!" that can help him to make better choices.
 Along the way, the boy also learns how to forgive himself for his mistake and to grow from the experience- to choose actions he can be proud of (which leads to better self esteem, incidentally.)

-Find some helpful supporting teaching materials like a "What is Honesty" Worksheet, "Listen to your Conscience" Poster, or coloring pages, lesson plans, quotes and more resources to take this SEL Video further.Free Teaching Resources for this SEL Video
+Find some helpful supporting teaching materials like a "What is Honesty" Worksheet, "Listen to your Conscience" Poster, or coloring pages, lesson plans, quotes and more resources to take this SEL Video further.Free Teaching Resources

 This story teaches a classic social emotional lesson about treating our friends with respect and kindness, even when we're upset.
 When a girl feels left out, she thinks about being mean to her friend to show that she feels hurt.
 But this Elm Tree has seen this all before and helps the girl realize that even though her heart hurts, being unkind to her friend won't make her feel any better.
 The girl learns the real way to mend her hurt is to to the right thing and talk to her friend, instead of taking the easy way out.
 In the end, the girl grows through valuable lessons about perseverance, respect, and self-awareness.

-Try a "Being a True Friend" worksheet, a "Be Bigger than Hurt Feelings" poster or a number of teaching resources to get the most from this SEL video.Free Teaching Resources for this SEL Video
+Try a "Being a True Friend" worksheet, a "Be Bigger than Hurt Feelings" poster or a number of teaching resources to get the most from this SEL video.Free Teaching Resources

 Don't see quite what you're looking for?
 Browse our Best of the Web collection of social emotional learning videos.
 We scoured hours of videos about self management, caring, relationships, respect, trustworthiness and more to create a collection of lively, high quality videos about social emotional learning topics.
 Find SEL videos or browse our full collection of Social Skills Teaching Resources.Best of the Web Social Skills Videos